Your gut is a lively place. Bacteria of all kinds thrive in your intestines — and for the most part help you to thrive.

 How to Obtain Probiotics

 Probiotics come in food products, and in supplement form — everything from capsules to powders that can be added to food and drink.
-“Yogurt and kefir milk and sauerkraut and kimchi and all of these fermented foods or probiotic-rich foods are important to have in our diet on an everyday basis,” says Jennifer McDaniel, a registered dietitian nutritionist based in St. Louis and a former spokeswoman for the Academy of Nutrition and Dietetics.
+“Yogurt and kefir milk and sauerkraut and kimchi and all of these fermented foods or probiotic-rich foods are important to have in our diet on an everyday basis,” says Jennifer McDaniel, a registered dietitian nutritionist based in St. Louis, Missouri, and a former spokeswoman for the Academy of Nutrition and Dietetics.
 But when taking a probiotic to offset the potential negative effects of taking an antibiotic on the gut microbiota, she recommends taking it in supplement form.

 Foods that provide probiotics include: